-Bat Week is a an internationally recognized weeklong focus to raise awareness about the important role bats play in our environment and is a great time to appreciate New York’s nine bat species.
-Bat Week is observed October 24 through 31 and is organized by representatives from conservation groups and government agencies in the United States and Canada.
+Bat Week is an internationally recognized celebration of the important role bats play in our environment.
+It is a great time to appreciate New York’s nine bat species.
+Bat Week is observed October 24 through 31.

 Recently, scientists have found some evidence of recovery of the once-common little brown bat throughout New York State.
 While this seeming stabilization provides a hopeful outlook after more than a decade of devastating population declines, similar evidence of stabilization has not been seen for other severely affected bat species.
 Northern long-eared bats have faced severe population declines due to White-nose Syndrome and are now listed as endangered.